 Locals will tell you that it can get pretty grey, and indeed there is a lot of rain and cloud to contend with.
 For this reason, Vancouverites typically flock indoors to coffee shops, sushi restaurants, and whatever cultural offerings are on the menu.

 The city is generally less crowded, so it may be a great time to visit depending on your tolerance for winter outdoor activities.
 Places like the Sea to Sky Gondola or Grouse Mountain are perfect places to enjoy the winter.

 Vancouver’s winter weather can be comparable with European cities like London or Amsterdam or American cities like Seattle.
 That’s to say, it gets cold and dreary but by no means is it a typical Canadian winter full of snow and ice.

 Does it snow in Vancouver in winter?

-In total the city receives about 3 inches of snow a year, with an average of 10 days with some quantity of snow.
-Compared this to Toronto who has 65 days of snow, and this is very mild in comparison.
+In total, the city receives about 3 inches of snow a year, with an average of 10 days with some quantity of snow.
+Compared this to Toronto which has 65 days of snow, and this is very mild in comparison.

 Only every few years is there a huge dump of snow that brings the city to a halt.

 It gets quite cold in Vancouver, so expect average high temperatures in winter to be between 6°C and 8°C (43°F and 46°F).